Love to Death

-Love to Death (Spanish: Amar a muerte) is a Mexican telenovela written by the Venezuelan author Leonardo Padrón and produced by W Studios y Lemon Studios for Televisa and Univision.
+Love to Death (Spanish: Amar a muerte) is a Mexican telenovela written by the Venezuelan author Leonardo Padrón and produced by W Studios and Lemon Studios for Televisa and Univision.
 The series stars Angelique Boyer and Michel Brown.

 Principal photography began on 14 June 2018 and ended in December 2018.
 It premiered on Univision on 29 October 2018, and ended on 11 March 2019.
 In Mexico the series premiered on Las Estrellas on 5 November 2018, and ended on 3 March 2019.

 Plot

 The series is a complex story of destinies that intersect when a media mogul, Leon Carvajal, is stabbed on his wedding day, at the same time that an assassin, Macario "El Chino" Valdez, is executed in the electric chair.
 Leon is reincarnated in the body of El Chino Valdez and, in turn, El Chino's soul ends up in the body of a professor of anthropology, Beltran Camacho, who dies in a car accident.
 Now, each man will not only have to deal with a new body, but also adapt to a new soul.

 Leon now in the body of El Chino leaves El Chino's family and immigrates to Mexico.
 Leon gets a new identity, Jacobo Reyes, and he begins to work as a driver in his home with the help of his best friend, Camilo.
 Leon/Jacobo is now trying to figure out who was responsible for his death, he also finds out his new young wife, Lucia, betrayed him with his most loyal friend, Johnny.
 His kids have problems of their own; his oldest daughter Eva is involved with a Drug Cartel, his son Guille does not want to work in his media company, and his youngest daughter Valentina is discovering her sexuality.
 He will take this second chance to fix the problems he never knew of.
 Starting by making Lucia fall in love with him so he could find out the truth about his death.

 El Chino, now in Beltran's body, will have the opportunity to have a family.
 He will learn to be a good father and a good husband.
 He will also use this new body to his advantage to try to defeat the leaders of the drug cartel he worked for while in his original body.
 Beltran/Chino will also get help from a rip-off fortune teller woman who will receive powers to talk to the dead.

 Trying to figure out why they are back in different bodies is not the only problem.
 Leon/Jacobo will have to avoid being discovered as El Chino Valdez by the police and the drug cartel.
 Beltran/Chino will have to find his body, Leon/Jacobo, and try to protect his real family from the cartel whom are after him.

 They will begin to meet others who are just like them, reincarnated.
 They must find out their purpose and they will all be connected through a butterfly tattoo that extends and bleeds when they mess up.